 1ST Stage of Persenda: In the month of December (dry and cold) the sheep is slaughtered, the wool is plucked by hands, and the viscera’s are removed from the abdomen.
 The cut of the abdomen is then sewn by a wooden stick from a green tree.
 The carcass is then singed by the flame of bushes.

 Deboning and Salting Stage: Now the carcass is washed outside and inside to remove dirt, blood, ashes etc. The bones of the carcass are removed in a very artistic way that the meat remain in the carcass.
 Special care is taken not to puncture the skin which can result in drip loss (salt loss) of the carcass.
 The inside of the carcass is salted and store in a shady, airy and dry place for 2-4 days.

-Cutting and Drying: The carcass is now cut in pieces and each piece is pierced by a wooden stick like barbeque stick but the pieces are quite big.
-The stick are then hang by a pole in the mid of the house which is called Landi pole.
-It takes 10-15 days to get complete dry.
+Cutting and Drying: The carcass is now cut in pieces and each piece is pierced by a wooden stick like barbecue stick but the pieces are quite big.
+The stick is then hang by a pole in the mid of the house which is called Landi pole.
+It takes 10-15 days to get completely dry.
 The pole is protected by thorny bushes to prevent cat etc. from eating Persenda.

 Storage of the dry pieces: The dry pieces are stored in sack /cloth bag usually woven of natural fiber.
 The bag is then stored in a cold dry room/place.
 The pieces are taken out according to the need of the family.
 The Landi is special cuisine and offered to the guests also.
 Afghan hospitality is very famous and special.